Ranked #3 by GamePro Media and the Princeton Review for video game design.

 M.S.
 Digital Media More Info

-Digital Media Program
+Digital Media Department

 Westphal College of Media Arts and Design